 Many people don’t like to read a lot of copy—however, some people like more information or research.
 So, I like for this block to serve as a teaser to those interior pages.
 It should have very little copy that highlights the top benefits or features of your offerings.

 Finally, give people a plan to work with you.
 Without a plan, that call to action only leaves further questions for your prospects.

 Have you ever submitted a form and never heard back from the organization?
 It’s happened to me more times than I can count.
-I feel like I’ve wasted my time and energy engaging with that business.
+As a result, I feel like I’ve wasted my time and energy engaging with that business.
 Plus, I’m left searching for someone to help solve my problem.

 I’m baffled why a business would spend time creating a website.
-Then, fail to follow-up with prospects.
-But, that’s a topic for another day…
+But then fail to follow up with prospects.
+But, that’s a topic for another day.

 Don’t leave your prospects wondering what happens next when they submit an inquiry or form.
 Everyone fears the black abyss of the internet.
 Let them know upfront.

 Write a three-step plan.
 Too many steps overwhelm people.
 Too few steps fail to present a solid plan.
 The magic lies in the power of three.

 For example, on my website, the three-step plan I present looks like this: